Hammond police give women self-defense tips at workshop

-HAMMOND — Twenty-four women received basic instruction in self-defense Friday at Jean Shepherd Community Center.
+HAMMOND — Twenty-four women received basic instruction in self-defense recently at Jean Shepherd Community Center.

 Those women took part in a workshop presented by the Hammond Police Department.
 There they received hands-on training and safety tips from local police trainers.